vboyev-MSFT/defender-docs/defender-endpoint/indicator-ip-domain.md

 ## Overview

 By creating indicators for IPs and URLs or domains, you can now allow or block IPs, URLs, or domains based on your own threat intelligence.
-You can also warn users with a prompt if they open a risky app.
-The prompt won't stop them from using the app; users can bypass the warning and continue to use the app if needed.
+You can also warn users if they open a risky app.
+The prompt doesn't stop them from using the app; users can bypass the warning and continue to use the app if needed.

 To block malicious IPs/URLs (as determined by Microsoft), Defender for Endpoint can use: